 While most folks consider the state of Oregon to be a land filled with lush forests, snow-capped mountains, rugged coastlines, and miles of vineyards, they fail to acknowledge that this is only true for the western half of the state.

 It’s not their fault.
 Eastern Oregon is seldom promoted and rarely visited.
 Does this mean it has nothing to offer visitors?
 Hell no!

-Over on the east side, you’ll enjoy big blue skies, vast views, quiet country towns, and down to earth people.
+Over on the eastern side of Oregon you’ll enjoy big blue skies, vast views, quiet country towns, and down to earth people.
 Not to mention some spectacular destinations that are more than worthy of your time to seek out.

-This article will show you that there are many hidden gems that include desolate deserts, gorgeous granite peaks, and soothing hot springs that need to be on your Oregon bucket list.
+This article will show you that there are many hidden gems here that include desolate deserts, gorgeous granite peaks, and soothing hot springs that need to be on your Oregon bucket list.

-But first, let’s consider where is Eastern Oregon and how do we define the border between Central and Eastern Oregon?
-Some say, anywhere east of the Cascade mountains is considered Eastern Oregon.
-However, others would argue that places that are just east of the Cascades such as Bend, Prineville, Madras, and Crater Lake National Park are actually Central Oregon.
+Some say anywhere east of the Cascade Mountain Range is considered Eastern Oregon.
+However, others would argue that places that are in the vicinity of the Cascades such as Bend, Madras, and Crater Lake National Park are actually Central Oregon.

-For the purposes of this post, we will only be considering destinations that are east of Highway 97 as part of Eastern Oregon.
-This highway which divides the state beginning at Biggs Junction in the Columbia River Gorge, and travels all the way down to Klamath Falls which is on the border of Oregon and California.
+For the purposes of this article, we will only be considering destinations that are east of Highway 97 as part of Eastern Oregon.
+This highway which divides the state begins at Biggs Junction in the Columbia River Gorge, and travels all the way down to Klamath Falls which is on the border of Oregon and California.